-Set up a dedicated thank you page shown after a free trial signup.
+Set up a dedicated thank you page that appears after a free trial signup.
 Next, go to Facebook Audience Manager and create a new Custom Audience based on your website traffic.

 Depending on the length of your free trial period, set the date range to X+1 days: 15 days for a 2-week trial, 31 days for a 30-day trial, etc.

-You’ll want to stop showing the ads to people who sign up for a paying version of your product.
+You’ll want to stop showing ads to people who sign up for a paying version of your product as well.

 Create another Custom Audience of people that have set up a payment profile.
-Set up in-app tracking and use the “Add payment info” parameter to track conversions from free trial to paying user.
-Read Facebook’s Pixel guide for further guidance.
+Set up in-app tracking and use the “Add payment info” parameter to track conversions from free trials to paying users.
+Check out Facebook’s Pixel guide for more information.

-We all wish that we could clone our best customers, resulting in a doubling of sales margins.
+We all wish that we could double our sales margins by cloning our best customers.

-Luckily, we’re not living in a Westworld-like utopia yet, and there’s only one copy of each of us.
+But we’re not living in a Westworld-style universe (yet).
+Fortunately, there’s only one copy of each of us.

-But Facebook Lookalike Audiences can get you pretty close to cloning your favorite customers.
-These audiences consist of people with similar interests and activity patterns as your existing customers or website visitors.
+Facebook Lookalike Audiences can get you pretty close to cloning your favorite customers.
+These audiences have similar interests and activity patterns as your existing customers or website visitors.

-Lookalike audience targeting is based on the idea that people who are most similar to your existing users are also the most likely to convert.
+Lookalike audience targeting is based on the idea that people who are very similar to your existing users are also likely to convert.